Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 10. ?????????????????????
 11. Update of art and sound assets.
 12. Polishing, refactoring and balancing.
-13. Challenges for Custom Games where you start with a specific Street Fighter's relics (and problems included).
-14. Synergy and adaptation with other mods.
+13. Synergy and adaptation with other mods.

 # Requirements